-The consolidated income statement and balance sheet data presented below have been derived from (i) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2019, together with comparative figures as at and for the year ended December 31, 2018 (the "2019 Financial Statements"); and (ii) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2018, together with comparative figures as at and for the year ended December 31, 2017 (the "2018 Financial Statements," and together with the 2019 Financial Statements, the "Consolidated Financial Statements").
-The Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards issued by the International Accounting Standards Board (the "IASB"), as adopted by the EU ("IFRS") and Danish disclosure requirements for listed financial Statements have been audited by Deloitte.
-The reports of Deloitte on the respective Consolidated Financial Statements are incorporated by reference into this Base Information Memorandum.
+The consolidated income statement and balance sheet data presented below have been derived from (i) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2020, together with comparative figures as at and for the year ended December 31, 2019 (the "2020 Financial Statements"); and (ii) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2019, together with comparative figures as at and for the year ended December 31, 2018 (the "2019 Financial Statements," and together with the 2020 Financial Statements, the "Consolidated Financial Statements").
+The Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards issued by the International Accounting Standards Board (the "IASB"), as adopted by the EU ("IFRS") and Danish disclosure requirements for listed financial companies, and are incorporated by reference into this Base Information Memorandum.
+The Consolidated Financial Statements are incorporated by reference into this Base Information Memorandum.

 The following information is based on the financial highlights presentation used by the Group when presenting such information in its annual reports.
 The line items marked with an asterisk in the tables below deviate from the corresponding figures in the Group's consolidated financial statements as discussed in more detail under "Important Information for Investors-Presentation of Financial Information."
-See notes G1(d), G2(a) and G3 to the 2019 Financial Statements and notes 1(d), 2(a) and 3 to the 2018 Financial Statements incorporated by reference into this Base Information Memorandum for information on reconciling the consolidated income statements and the financial highlights presentation.
+See notes G1(d), G2(a) and G3 to the 2020 Financial Statements and the 2019 Financial Statements incorporated by reference into this Base Information Memorandum for information on reconciling the consolidated income statements and the financial highlights presentation.